-Trail Rides - A ride with a group of RL4WD vehicles with lead and sweep drivers and Trail Ambassadors or guides that may be needed for technical help through more difficult terrain.
+Trail Rides - A ride with a group of 4X4 vehicles with lead and sweep drivers and Trail Ambassadors or guides that may be needed for technical help through more difficult terrain.

 Meet & Greets - A function where members congregate and are not driving trails.
-Please refrain from alcohol use during a sanctioned RL4WD event.
+Please refrain from alcohol use during a sanctioned 4X4 event.

-Education Classes or Workshops - A volunteer-run class for a local chapter that trains drivers for trail riding.
+Education Classes or Workshops - A volunteer-run class for a local club that trains drivers for trail riding.
 These small sessions may also be part of a trail ride.

-Car Show/Show & Shine - An event hosted by a local chapter in a show-type setting.
-Additional risk management and insurance will be required before a chapter can host these types of events.
+Car Show/Show & Shine - An event hosted by a local club in a show-type setting.

-Any other competition type event will need to be approved and insured before advertised as an RL4WD event.
+Any other competition-type event will need to be approved and insured before advertised on this site.